galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 >     - outreach, communication, project management.
 >     - user support, system administration and software engineers.
 > - Without these, the source code repository would still be a valuable resource
-> - They add value, in the form of highly valued resources for scientists.
+> - These additional activites add value, in the form of highly valued resources for scientists.
 {: .details}

-> <details-title>Open source community resources are essential parts of project code</details-title>
+> <details-title>Open source resources are essential parts of project code</details-title>
 > - Galaxy source code depends on thousands of other open source projects
 > - Flavours for Galaxy servers depend on thousands of open source command line packages
 > - Galaxy builds on and adds value to all those resources.